Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLineBetweenDefs.md

 ## Description

-This cop checks whether method definitions are separated by one empty line.
+This rule checks whether method definitions are separated by one empty line.

 `NumberOfEmptyLines` can be and integer (e.g. 1 by default) or an array (e.g. [1, 2]) to specify a minimum and a maximum of